louisvillemetro-innovation/Dockless-Open-Data/README.md

 ### 1. Time Binning

 The first thing we do to the raw data is bin the start and end location timestamps into 15 minute increments.
 This temporal resolution reduction helps with data anonymization.
 Note that we store times in our city's local time.
-We also are using ISO 8601 to be clear we are accounting for timezones and Daylight Saving Time.
+We also are using ISO 8601 to be clear you should be accounting for timezones and Daylight Saving Time in your local area.

 ### 2. Initial Locations - Raw GPS Points